grobmeier/postmark4j/README.md

 # postmark4j

+NOTE: meanwhile there is an official library from Postmarkapp, you should consider this instead: https://github.com/wildbit/postmark-java

 postmark4j is a community driven effort to work with the Postmarkapp REST API.
 It was initially created by Jared Holdcroft.